-Pour puréed fruit on lightly oiled fruit roll sheet and spread with a spatula to form a uniform layer about 1⁄4 inch thick.
-Place fruit roll sheet on dehydrator tray, set temperature to 135°F or 57°C, and begin drying.
+While lightly oiled fruit roll sheet is sitting on counter, pour puréed fruit onto it.
+Spread with a spatula to form a uniform layer about 1⁄4 inch thick.
+Position filled fruit roll sheet on dehydrator tray and then place tray onto power base, being careful not to spill the fruit purée onto the base.
+Set temperature to 135°F or 57°C, and begin drying.
 Average drying time for all fruit rolls is 4 to 7 hours.